Black bullhead

+Description

-Like most of the bullheads (and even flathead catfish), it has a squared tail fin, which is strikingly different from the forked tail of channel and blue catfish.
+Like most of the bullheads and flathead catfish, the black bullhead has a squared tail fin, in contrast to the forked tail of channel and blue catfish.
 It is a bottom-rover fish, meaning it is well-adapted for bottom living.
 It is typically dorsoventrally flattened, and has a slightly humped back.
 Its color depends on the area where it is taken, but it generally is darker than brown or yellow bullheads (A. nebulosus and A. natalis, respectively).
-It can be distinguished from a flathead catfish (Pylodictis olivaris) by the fact that the black bullhead's lower lip does not protrude past the upper lip.
+It can be distinguished from the flathead catfish (Pylodictis olivaris) by the fact that the black bullhead's lower lip does not protrude past the upper lip.
 Distinguishing it from the brown bullhead is a bit more difficult, depending on the area where it is caught, but a distinguishing detail between the two includes weak serration on the pectoral spine of the black bullhead, while the brown's corresponding spine is more strongly barbed.
 The anal fin of the black bullhead also has a gray base, and its caudal fin often has a pale bar at its base.
 The brown bullhead is also typically mottled brown and gray-green dorsally, instead of the darker black.
 Both the black and brown bullheads can easily be distinguished from the yellow bullhead by the color of the barbels on their chin: the yellow bullhead has white barbels under its mouth.

+Black bullhead are typically 165–229 mm long.